Processing Signals#

 Fourier analysis#

-Create a new signal which is the result of a Fourier analysis of each selected signal.
+Create a new signal which is the result of zero padding of each selected signal.

 Description |